Our2020View/Our2020View.github.io/backupcamera.md

 The only remaining bit of workload for getting the end cap back on concerns those three screws that you have to access via the snap cap cover screw holes.
 I chose to insert the screws through their tabs first, and then drive them in a bit, one at a time – before driving in the screws in the roof.
 I felt that using this method I would have a better chance of getting them aligned and back in their original holes.
 It worked, but took some time.

-The remaining part of the project was drama fee, except for maybe not having the required skills to do a nice job applying the self leveling lap sealant on the roof.
+The remaining part of the camera replacement project was drama fee, except for maybe not having the required skills to do a nice job applying the self leveling lap sealant on the roof.
 It is on, it won’t leak, but you can tell Lichtsinn wasn't on site.
 It has rookie written all over it.
 Maybe next time I’ll watch some YouTube videos before doing that job.
 I caulked the cap ends with the recommended roof radius product - and called it a wrap.

+With the camera successfuly replaced, there was one bit of Mercedes work left to do.
+The MBUX did not recognize the new camera as one of its own, and therefore did not optimize the image for the MBUX screen size.
+In addition, the image was not mirrored and there was no capability to change the viewing angle using the on-screen selections.
+So I had to take the coach to the dealer and have them "re-calibrate" the new camera using their diagnostic equipment.
+Thanks to the Winnebago forum for pointing me in the right direction.

-We’ve got a backup camera again, and it has a very nice, crisp, picture.
+We’ve got a backup camera again, and it has a very nice, large, crisp picture.
 Bring on those back-in sites!

 <br>